tuningdipsw/tuningdipsw.github.io/_posts/2023-01-30-article1-gameloop.md

 We're going to start off with this naive game loop for now, just so we can get building.

-The main thing we're worried about is `render()` being too slow to hit 60FPS and dragging down our game speed, but it's not a good idea to spend too much time worrying about performance before it actually appears, at least in a very lightweight, 2D case such as ours.
+The main thing we're worried about is `render()` being too slow to hit 60FPS and dragging down our game speed, but it's not a good idea to spend too much time worrying about performance drops before they actually appear, at least in a very lightweight, 2D case such as ours.

 So we will put the high-level decoupled game loop ideas on hold until it becomes necessary.